Knock-out (Turbo) Tutorial

 1.2.1 Applied Margins - Concentration Minimum

-A concentration charge is applied if your portfolio consists of a small number of CFD positions, or if the two largest positions have a dominant weight.
-We stress the portfolio by applying a 30% adverse move on the two largest positions and a 5% adverse move on the remaining positions.
+A concentration charge is applied if your portfolio consists of a small number of CFD positions, or if the three largest positions have a dominant weight.
+We stress the portfolio by applying a 30% adverse move on the three largest positions and a 5% adverse move on the remaining positions.
 The total loss is applied as the maintenance margin requirement if it is greater than the standard requirement.

 1.3 Funds Available for Initial Margin